Skip to main content

 Example:

-• your Nexus server is running under https://nexus.contoso.de
+• Your Nexus server is running on https://nexus.contoso.de

 • The client ID for your app registration is 00000000-1111-2222-3333-44444444444

-Then your application ID URI should look like this:
+Your Application ID URI should then look like this:

 api://nexus.contoso.de/00000000-1111-2222-3333-44444444444